sayanything830/04-bitmap-project/lab-koko-kevin-melanie/README.md

 * invert3 - alters every 3rd bit in the color array to it's opposite value.

 * invert4 - alters every other bit in the color array to it's opposite value.

+## TESTING

+***

+  ### index.test.js

+    - Test that the app wil not run without arguments.

+    - Test that the app does not run with less than two arguments.

+    - Test that the app wil not run with out a valid transform method.

+  ### reader.test.js

+  #### reader.read

+    - Test that the reader function can read a file.

+    - Test that the reader function will send an error message if the file does not exist.

+    - Test the the reader function will send an error if the file path is missing.

+  #### reader.write

+    - Test that the write function can create a file.

+    - Test that the write function can write to a file.

+    - Test that the write function can return an error message if the directory does not exist

+  #### bitmap.test.js

+    - Test that the object will return an error if the buffer is null.

+    - Test that the constructor can create an object from a buffer

+    - Test that the constructor will return an error message if the buffer is not from a bit map.

+  #### transform.js